akka/akka/akka-docs/scala/actor-registry.rst

 ActorRegistry: Finding Actors
 -----------------------------

-Actors can be looked up by using the **akka.actor.Actor.registry: akka.actor.ActorRegistry**.
+Actors can be looked up by using the ``akka.actor.Actor.registry: akka.actor.ActorRegistry``.
 Lookups for actors through this registry can be done by:

-* uuid akka.actor.Uuid – this uses the ‘**uuid**’ field in the Actor class, returns the actor reference for the actor with specified uuid, if one exists, otherwise None
+* uuid akka.actor.Uuid – this uses the ``uuid`` field in the Actor class, returns the actor reference for the actor with specified uuid, if one exists, otherwise None
-* id string – this uses the ‘**id**’ field in the Actor class, which can be set by the user (default is the class name), returns all actor references to actors with specified id
+* id string – this uses the ``id`` field in the Actor class, which can be set by the user (default is the class name), returns all actor references to actors with specified id
-* specific actor class - returns an '**Array[Actor]**' with all actors of this exact class
+* specific actor class - returns an ``Array[Actor]`` with all actors of this exact class
-* parameterized type - returns an '**Array[Actor]**' with all actors that are a subtype of this specific type
+* parameterized type - returns an ``Array[Actor]`` with all actors that are a subtype of this specific type

 Actors are automatically registered in the ActorRegistry when they are started, removed or stopped.
-You can explicitly register and unregister ActorRef's by using the '**register**' and '**unregister**' methods.
+You can explicitly register and unregister ActorRef's by using the ``register`` and ``unregister`` methods.
 The ActorRegistry contains many convenience methods for looking up typed actors.

 Here is a summary of the API for finding actors: